Irieo/MyWebPage/content/authors/admin/_index.md

 Welcome!
 I am a researcher at the Department of [**Digital Transformation in Energy Systems (ENSYS)**](https://tub-ensys.github.io/) @ TU Berlin.

 My research stands at the intersection of economics and operations research.
-My objective is to provide empirical and computational evidence to guide public- and private sector stakeholders in dealing with new and emerging challenges of energy transition.
+The overarching goal is to provide empirical and computational evidence to guide public- and private sector stakeholders in dealing with challenges of energy transition.
+Generally, I enjoy using mathematical models to compute some stuff.

 I believe in open science, and I try to contribute by sharing my code, data and teaching materials.

-Aside of my research, I enjoy astrophotography, reading about space exploration, related scientific discoveries or just good sci-fi books.
+Aside of my research, I enjoy astrophotography, reading about space exploration, related discoveries and just good sci-fi books.